 The Peoples of the coastal and sea ice region live upon the tundra biome, where winds can blow at a steady 35 mph for days on end; whereas, the inland Peoples live in the boreal, taiga forests biome, where temperatures can reach -70 degrees F (without wind chill) in winter.
 Sea mammals provide both a caloric rich diet and exceptionally protective clothing along the coast; caribou, moose, and fish are the diet staples inland.
 Relationships with other hunters—bears and wolves in particular—had to be established and respected in the old days.

 Of all the First/ Original Peoples of North America, those of the Far North are regarded as having lived the most demanding existence.
-Today, they are still envisioned as the People who have the most to endure, due to the unyielding seasonal environment.
+Today, they are still envisioned as the People who have the most to endure, due to the unyielding seasonal environment, and a rapidly changing environment due to climate change.
 Perhaps the single greatest difference between then and now is the ability to control the temperatures of their inhabited dwellings during winter, followed by the weapons used for hunting and methods of transportation.

 The old ways of doing things have gone away, in many of the day to day practices.
 Fewer and fewer of the young speak the language.
-Cyber technology is taught in the schools.
+Curriculum taught in the schools is heavily weighted with outside technology and demands.
 But perhaps up here, the basic conditions and demands upon a person’s life remain the same, and this allows the people to stay a bit more closely connected to the lessons and memory of the ancestors than anywhere else in the North America.